Welcome to CABMET

 Meet the CABMET Officers and Board Members

 We are pleased to introduce your CABMET Officers.
-President: Fred Jaramillo, Vice President: Robert Monette, Secretary: Cindy Lusietto, Treasurer: Keith Mobley.
+President: Richard Marshall, Vice President: Halie Anthony, Secretary: Rob Sanchez, Treasurer: Keith Mobley.

-Fred has been an active member of the Colorado Association for Biomedical Equipment Technicians (CABMET) and has recently been re-elected President of the organization.
+Richard has been an active member of the Colorado Association for Biomedical Equipment Technicians (CABMET) and has recently been elected President of the organization.

 Keith Mobley, CBET

-Keith Mobley, has been in the Biomedical Equipment Field for 38 years, presently works for UHS (Universal Hospital Services) as a Field Service Technician, specializing in ventilators, respiratory therapy equipment and general biomed equipment.
+Keith Mobley, has been in the Biomedical Equipment Field for 43 years, presently works for Mountain View Biomedical Services, providing general biomedical equipment services, recently retired from UHS (Universal Hospital Services) as a Field Service Technician, specializing in ventilators, respiratory therapy equipment and general biomed equipment.

 He started his career in Utica, NY at St. Luke’s Hospital helping establish the Biomedical Equipment Department there.
 After 5 years went to Faxton Hospital and established the Biomedical Equipment Department, a position he held for 28 years.
 St. Luke’s and Faxton Hospitals consolidated and Keith was appointed Director of Biomedical Equipment and Telecommunications, where he held that position for 5 years.